flucoma/flucoma-docs/doc/NoveltySlice.rst

-:digest: Real-Time Novelty-Based Slicer
+:digest: Realtime Novelty-Based Slicer
 :species: slicer
 :sc-categories: Libraries>FluidDecomposition
 :sc-related: Guides/FluidCorpusManipulation
 :see-also: BufNoveltySlice, OnsetSlice, AmpSlice, TransientSlice
-:description: A real-time slicer using an algorithm assessing novelty in the signal to estimate the slicing points.
+:description: A realtime slicer using an algorithm assessing novelty in the signal to estimate the slicing points.
 :discussion:
-   A novelty curve is derived from running a kernel across the diagonal of the similarity matrix, and looking for peak of changes.
+   A novelty curve is derived from running a kernel across the diagonal of the similarity matrix, and looking for peaks of changes.
 It implements the algorithm published in 'Automatic Audio Segmentation Using a Measure of Audio Novelty' by J Foote.

-   The process will return an audio steam with single sample impulses at estimated starting points of the different slices.
+   The process will return an audio stream with single sample impulses at estimated starting points of the different slices.

 :output: An audio stream with impulses at detected transients.
 The latency between the input and the output is hopSize * (((kernelSize+1)/2).asInteger + ((filterSize + 1) / 2).asInteger + 1) samples at maximum.